| 10628189 | Introduction to Computer Programming [INFO-01/A] [ITA] | 1st | 1st | 9 |

 |

-The course explains the fundamentals of the methodologies and tools for the management of software processes.
-Particular attention is given to object-oriented analysis and design methodologies, and to their management and documentation through UML.
+The course illustrates the fundamentals of software process management methodologies and tools.
+Special attention is paid to object-oriented analysis and design methodologies, and to their management and documentation using UML.

-Introduction to software engineering approaches and software life cycle, in-depth analysis of the specific activities, analysis, design and testing of software systems, techniques for process management, with particular reference to the management of quality and risks and all 'cost analysis.
+Introduction to software engineering approaches and the software life cycle, with an in-depth look at the activities of specifying, analyzing, designing, and testing software systems, and process management techniques, placing particular emphasis on architectural design, quality and risk management, and cost analysis.

-At the end of the course students will be able to work as a team in the activities of analysis, design, documentation and management of medium-sized software projects.
-Students will have learned to produce documentation based on UML, relative to the main types of diagrams: use cases, classes, interaction, status and activities, also through the use of professional software environments oriented to the systematic development of software projects.
-Finally, they will be able to produce an evaluation of the effort based on Function Points and Use Case Points.
+By the end of the course, students will be able to work in teams on the analysis, design, documentation, and management of medium-sized software projects.
+They will have learned to produce UML-based documentation using the main types of diagrams: use case, class, interaction, state, and activity diagrams, including through the use of professional software environments geared toward the systematic development of software projects.
+Finally, they will be able to produce an effort evaluation based on Function Points and Use Case Points.

-Students will develop the analytical skills necessary to evaluate various alternatives during the software development process, with particular reference to the evaluation of architectural choices and project risks.
+Students will develop the analytical skills needed to evaluate various alternatives during the software development process, with particular emphasis on assessing architectural choices and project risks.

-Students will learn to document their choices, also through the use of documentation generation tools, in particular by exploiting diagrammatic notations.
-They will also have acquired the ability to prepare presentations related to scientific topics.
+Students will learn to document their choices, including through the use of documentation generation tools, particularly using diagrammatic notations.

-The knowledge of the formal rigor aspects underlying the software engineering discipline will allow students to quickly gain confidence with techniques, in addition to those considered in the course, based on general principles.
+Understanding the formal rigor underlying the discipline of software engineering will allow students to quickly gain familiarity with techniques based on general principles, beyond those covered in the course.

 |